Who can be in the database?

 This notice sets out how we will use your personal data, and your rights.
 It is made under Articles 13 and/or 14 of the General Data Protection Regulation (GDPR).
 The information stored is mainly meant to highlight already publicly available knowledge in an easily accessible and organized manner.
 All data will be stored on WordPress.

-We will process the following personal data: Title, name, job title, institution or other employer, department, link to university profile, areas of expertise, relevant research, email address and relevant social media handles that are publicly available.
+We will process the following personal data: Title, name, gender, job title, institution or other employer, department, link to university profile, areas of expertise, relevant research, email address and relevant social media handles that are publicly available.

 The legal basis for processing your personal data is that it is necessary for the performance of a task carried out in the public interest.
 In this case, the public interest is the increased accessibility of research that is oftentimes ignored and underrepresented for structural reasons.